solispauwels/CrisoColla/README.md

 CrisoColla
 ==========

-*CrisoColla* is a part of my work of the end of my studies
+*CrisoColla* is a small part of my work of the end of my studies